Linaro/website/membership/README.md

 The current members are listed below.
 If you are interested in joining these industry leaders, please send us an email to [contactus@linaro.org](mailto:contactus@linaro.org).

-{% include members.html data-file=site.data.members-updated %}
+{% include members.html data-file=site.data.members %}